Choose any day of the month that best suits your needs.

 Before making your next car purchase or lease, review the information provided by Insurance Bureau of Canada (IBC) to help you see how your car measures up.
 Visit http://www.ibc.ca/en/Car_Insurance/Buying_a_New_Car/HCMU.asp.

-You may cancel your auto insurance policy at any time by contact a license insurance representative at 1-800-387-1963.
+You may cancel your auto and home insurance policy at any time by contacting a License Insurance Representative at 1-800-387-1963.
 The unused portion of any prepaid premium will be refunded on a short rate basis, as per Statutory Conditions, with some exceptions.

 Yes.
 Always call a licensed insurance representative at 1-800-387-1963 prior to making changes to your home to ensure you're going to be adequately covered.